alicezwatson/bias-in-ai-art/README.md

 ## Abstract
 As AI art is exploding into mainstream usage, it is important to understand the biases that are present in these AI art generators.
 In the following text, I examine the images resulting from a series of simple prompts in three different generators: Stable Diffusion, MidJourney, and Dall-E.

 Each set of 4<sup>[1](https://github.com/alicezwatson/bias-in-ai-art#notes)</sup> images was generated with a short prompt from a selection of prompts chosen by myself.
-After the image sets had been generated, they were tagged according to their contents.
+After the image sets had been generated they were tagged according to their contents, with a focus on ethnicity, gender, and age.
+Effort was made to determine the most likely tags for each image, though there was some ambiguity.

 ### Hypothesis